Leo1003/INFOR-Pad/API.md

 #### NOTE
  * All the POST request bodies format are NOT json format
  * All the respond bodies are json format
- * If any 4xx or 5xx status return, check respond's error for detail reason
+ * If any 4xx or 5xx status return, check respond body's error for detail reason
+***
+#### Request Header
+ * sessionid: A string for this session.
+We use this to identify your login status.
 ***
 #### Session Control
 ~~~